Wild-W/convert-case/README.md

 npm install
 ```

-This fully installs the project, including installing any dependencies and running the build.
+This fully installs the project, including installing any dependencies.

-To build after you've already installed, run:
+To build, run:

 ```sh
 npm run build